Vice President, Wealth Management

 Amr has varied experience in both Real Estate and the Financial Services Industries.
-He was previously a Real Estate Portfolio Manager for Fresenius, managing a portfolio of over 60 nationwide properties.
-Prior to Fresenius, Amr worked in Acquisitions for AIC Ventures, a billion-dollar commercial real estate hedge fund.
-While at AIC he underwrote the funds acquisition of the New York Times and sourced over $500 million of commercial real estate.
-Amr has a Bachelor’s of Science degree in Economics from the SMEAL College of Business at Penn State, a real estate license, along with a Series 22, 7, and 63 securities licenses.
+He was previously a Real Estate Portfolio Manager for Fresenius (NYSE: FMS), managing a portfolio of over 60 nationwide properties.
+Prior to Fresenius, Amr worked in Acquisitions for AIC Ventures, a commercial real estate hedge fund, facilitating acquisitions for 3 separate funds with a capacity of over $1.5 Billion.
+While at AIC he underwrote and acquired the funds acquisition of the New York Times and has been personally responsible for underwriting, sourcing, and acquiring over $1 Billion of commercial real estate.
+Amr has a Bachelor’s of Science degree in Economics from the SMEAL College of Business at Penn State, a real estate license, along with a Series 22, 7, 66 and 63 securities licenses.

 In the past Amr has been fortunate enough to be a volunteer tennis instructor for various non-profit tennis clinics at: